-It is no secret that habitat is critical for birds and habitat loss is a major cause of bird population declines.
-Habitat conservation is the single best step anyone can take to help protect birds, and fortunately it is also one of the easiest.
+It is no secret that habitat is critical for birds, and habitat loss is a significant cause of bird population declines.
+Habitat conservation is the single best step anyone can take to help protect birds, and fortunately, it is also one of the easiest.

 First Do No Harm

-The easiest way to provide safe habitat for birds is to protect the habitats birds already use.
-Every place birds live, from urban parks and suburban fields to tropical jungles, desert canyons and open tundra, is potential habitat for birds.
+The easiest way to provide a safe habitat for birds is to protect the habitats birds already use.
+Every place birds live, from urban parks and suburban fields to tropical jungles, desert canyons, and open tundra, is a potential habitat for birds.

-Even a small backyard can be vital to the birds that live there, and as other local habitats may disappear, individual yards can become even more critical for greater numbers of birds.
+- Preserve Personal Habitat: Even a small backyard can be vital to birds that live there, and as other local habitats may disappear, individual yards become even more critical for greater numbers of birds.
 Minimizing pruning or cutting down trees, avoiding excessive chemical use, leaving leaf litter intact and allowing snags to stand are all easy ways to keep a backyard habitat productive for birds.

-An often overlooked way to protect habitat is simply to respect every existing habitat.
-This means staying on marked trails so delicate plants are not crushed, picking up all litter and not fiddling with new buds or growth on nearby trees or shrubs.
-Flowers should be allowed to bloom rather than be picked, and pets and children should be carefully supervised so they do not accidentally damage habitat.
+- Respect Habitat: An often overlooked way to protect habitat is to respect every existing habitat.
+This means staying on marked trails so delicate plants are not crushed, picking up all litter including something as small and seemingly harmless as discarded gum, and not fiddling with new buds or growth on nearby trees or shrubs.
+Flowers should be allowed to bloom rather than be picked, and pets and children should be carefully supervised, so they do not accidentally damage habitat.

 Easy Ways to Protect Bird Habitat